 Winter Pergola Prep Guide: How To Protect a Pergola in the Winter

 Even if it’s winter, a pergola needs a little bit of love.
 We know that in the spring, summer and fall, you’ll spend a lot of time outdoors enjoying your pergola.
-In the winter (for those of you in one of the cooler winter climate or snowbelt states), you’re probably going to spend way less time outside, but you’ll still want to make sure your pergola is protected.
+In the winter (for those of you in one of the cooler winter climate or snowbelt states), you’re probably going to spend fewer waking hours outside, but you’ll still want to make sure your pergola is protected.
 But how can you help safeguard it from frigid temps, harsh winds and snowy weather?
-Keep reading to find out how to protect a pergola in the winter.
+Keep reading to find out how to protect pergola kits in the winter.
+Keep in mind that sometimes the best time to get it ready for winter protection is in the summer!

 Can You Leave a Pergola Up in Winter?